tillbiskup/evedata/docs/architecture.rst

     Given that in the future (starting with the adoption of the evedata package) the full contents of the SCML file will be made available to the users of eveH5 files, the amount of metadata present in the HDF5 layer of eveH5 files may probably be reduced.
 How would this impact the data model developed within the ``evefile`` subpackage?
 Furthermore: Would it be wise to (dramatically) reduce the metadata (attributes in HDF5 language) of the individual datasets on the HDF5 level?
 After all, one big advantage of the HDF5 format (besides its support for hierarchical organisation) is its capability to amend data with metadata, *i.e.* being potentially "self-describing".

-As usual, the core domain provides the (abstract) entities representing the different types of content.
-Hence, it is *not* concerned with the actual layout of an eveH5 file nor any importers nor the mapping of different eveH5 schema versions.

 evefile.file module
 ~~~~~~~~~~~~~~~~~~~